Going for Gold: International versions

 Going for Gold began its life as an American pilot, Run for the Money, hosted by Bill Rafferty and produced for ABC in 1987, at ABC Television Center.
 The pilot did not sell in the States; however, Grundy took it to Europe where it became what is now Going for Gold.
 Run for the Money would have been played with four contestants (one a returning champion) starting with the Beat the Buzzer round.
 The winner of each episode received $5,000, and any contestant who won five consecutive games retired undefeated and had their winnings increased to $50,000.
-Another American pilot was called American Know-it-All, hosted by Neil Patrick Harris in 2008.
+Another American pilot was called American Know-it-All, hosted by Neil Patrick Harris in 2007.
+This version featured two groups of four contestants playing separate games which started with the Beat the Buzzer round; the winner of each game would bank $10,000 and face each other in a "Super Know-it-All Question" working the same way as in the Elimination round.
+The victor of this question would earn the right to play for $1,000,000 by answering questions with a decreasing number of clues.

 The programme has been adapted in France, where it became a very famous game show Questions pour un champion, which still airs today on France 3, is hosted by Samuel Étienne since February 2016, replacing long-time fixture Julien Lepers (November 1988 – February 2016).

 The Channel 5 quiz One to Win was a half-hour show whose format was effectively based on the latter three rounds of Going for Gold, repackaged and with a different host (initially, Paul Roseby, who was soon replaced by Robin Houston, known as the 'voice of the computer' on another Channel 5 quiz show, 100%).
-Unlike Going for Gold but like 100%, One to Win featured low cash prizes for the first player to reach 21 points in the head-to-head round – just £200 per episode but with a bonus for five consecutive wins – and offered its champions the option to return on the next edition of the show.
+Unlike Going for Gold but like 100%, One to Win featured low cash prizes for the first player to reach 21 points in the head-to-head round – just £200 per episode – but offered its champions the option to return on the next edition of the show on a quest to win as much as £5,000.
+In September, a “sports challenge” week featured four semifinal heats, each awarding £200 and a commemorative coin set to the winner, and a berth in the Friday final which awarded £1,000 to the winner.